cdobey/legitify/docs/proposal/proposal.md

     - Develop API endpoints for credential sharing, verification, and user management.
   - **Blockchain Integration**:
     - Utilize **Ethers.js** to interact with the Ethereum blockchain for credential verification.
-    - Handle blockchain interactions related to individuals and verifiers.
+    - Handle blockchain interactions related to holders and verifiers.
   - **Smart Contract Development**:
     - Develop and deploy smart contracts in Solidity for credential verification and access control.
     - Use **Hardhat** for compiling and testing contracts.

 - **Frontend Development**:

-  - **Interface for Individuals and Verifiers**:
+  - **Interface for Holders and Verifiers**:
-    - Design and build the user interface for individuals to manage and share credentials.
+    - Design and build the user interface for holders to manage and share credentials.
     - Develop the interface for verifiers to access and verify credentials.
   - **Frontend-Backend Integration**:
-    - Connect frontend components with backend APIs for individual and verifier functionalities.
+    - Connect frontend components with backend APIs for holder and verifier functionalities.

 - **Security Implementation**:

   - **Data Protection**:
     - Implement encryption for data at rest and in transit.
     - Ensure compliance with data privacy regulations and best practices.

 - **Testing and Quality Assurance**:

   - **Frontend Unit Testing**:
     - Write unit tests for frontend components using **Jest**.
   - **Integration Testing**:
     - Perform integration tests to ensure seamless interaction between frontend and backend systems.

 - **Deployment**:

   - **Scalability**:
     - Optimize the application for scalability, focusing on frontend performance and database efficiency.
   - **Frontend Deployment**:
     - Deploy frontend applications using **Docker** and cloud services.

 - **Documentation**:

   - **User Manuals**:
-    - Create comprehensive guides for individuals and verifiers to use the platform effectively.
+    - Create comprehensive guides for holders and verifiers to use the platform effectively.
   - **Technical Documentation**:
     - Document frontend architecture, database schemas, and APIs related to user functionalities.

 - **Presentation**:
   - **Demonstration**:
-    - Prepare and deliver presentations showcasing the individual's and verifier's perspectives.
+    - Prepare and deliver presentations showcasing the holder's and verifier's perspectives.
   - **Feedback Incorporation**:
     - Collect feedback on user experience and make necessary refinements.

 #### **Collaborative Responsibilities**

 - **Project Planning and Management**:

   - Maintain open communication, hold regular meetings, and update project timelines collaboratively.
   - Jointly make decisions on technology choices, design patterns, and system architecture.

 - **Smart Contract Development**:

   - Work together on designing the overall smart contract architecture.
   - Peer-review each other's code to ensure security and efficiency.

 - **Security Implementation**:

   - Collaborate on implementing comprehensive security measures across the platform.
   - Conduct joint security audits and penetration testing.

 - **Testing and Quality Assurance**:

   - Perform code reviews and pair programming sessions.
   - Test the entire system end-to-end to ensure all components work seamlessly.

 - **Deployment**:

   - Set up shared deployment environments.
   - Monitor system performance and address any deployment issues together.

 - **Documentation**:

   - Review and edit each other's documentation for clarity and completeness.
   - Ensure all documentation is consistent and up-to-date.